 - It grows more food in less space than soil-based gardening

-- It grows protein in the form of fish, as well as vegetable
+- It grows protein in the form of fish simultaneously with vegetables.

 - Most systems are located at waist height, making planting and harvesting easier

-Aquaponics is a sustainable, naturally grown agriculture for the future.
-With an estimated human world population of more than 9 billion people by 2050, experts are predicting water and food scarcity will become more common in the future, making aquaponics a relevant and timely topic to explore.
+Aquaponics is a sustainable, natural method of agriculture for the future.
+With an estimated human world population of more than 9 billion people by 2050, experts are predicting water and food scarcity will become more common, making aquaponics a relevant and timely topic to explore.